 Besides eliminating sugar, the basic principle of THM is to stabilize your blood sugar by always having protein in your meals and eating only healthy fats and carbs.
 If you want to lose weight, you eat your fats in separate meals from your carb meals.
 If you are at a healthy weight/size, you start mixing your carbs and fats back together again.
 Stabilizing my blood sugar has resolved so many other health problems for me.
 And it was all done naturally and without medications or supplements.

 Next up, natural personal care products.
-I keep putting this one off because I am not a cosmetics girl by any means and the whole idea of making my own skin care, hair care, deoderant, toothpaste, etc. is rather intimidating.
+I love making my own body scrubs!
+But I keep putting off the other items because I am not a cosmetics girl by any means and the whole idea of making my own skin care, hair care, deoderant, toothpaste, etc. is rather intimidating.
 But, I’m looking forward to the challenge and I’ll be sure to share what I learn 🙂

 What about you?
 What move towards a more natural lifestyle are you working on?